 My name is Susan Muir and I have been practising as a Person Centred Counsellor, in Trinity, North Edinburgh, for the last eleven years.

 Prior to this, I have many years experience in Mental Health settings, Addictions, Palliative Care and Social Work.

-For me, the essence of Person Centred Counselling is about the quality of the relationship between client and therapist.
-It is this relationship alone that is the therapy, determines the outcome of therapy and creates the strength to identify difficulties and consider change.
+For me, the key element to Person Centred Counselling is the quality of the relationship between client and therapist.
+It is this relationship alone that is the therapy, determines the outcome of therapy and creates the strength to identify and face difficulties and consider change.
 My continued commitment and enthusiasm for this approach lie in the changes I have witnessed many of my clients make and of the healing I have seen to be possible.

 In my client work, I am repeatedly reminded how powerful and effective it can be to be deeply listened to, understood and responded to.
 It can reduce the feelings of isolation, give us a sense that there is somebody who wants to be right beside us, doing their utmost to understand exactly how it is .
 We can gain clarity , learn about ourselves and make connections between our difficulties-sometimes through exploring our past.
 We can access inner resources that can allow us to feel capable of making choices, considering alternatives and to carry these through.
-It can be an empowering and transforming experience to develop a therapeutic relationship with a Counsellor and this is what I commit to.
+It can be an empowering and transforming experience to develop a therapeutic relationship with a Person Centred Counsellor and this is what I commit to.

 As a Person Centred Counsellor in North Edinburgh, I offer a confidential, honest, real opportunity to enter into therapeutic relationship that is free from judgement.
 I strive to offer humility, compassion and care and I commit to offering you respect, irrespective of the issues you bring.
-As a Counsellor, I bring as much of myself that is appropriate , including the experiences life has shared with me, personally and professionally.
+As a Counsellor, I bring as much of myself that is appropriate , including my personal and professional life experiences.

-I often find I am approached in my role as a Person Centred Counsellor as there is a need for an independent, professional person, separate from family and friends, to share and explore issues and feelings from the past or present.
+I find that I am approached in my role as a Person Centred Counsellor as there is a need for an independent, professional person, separate from family and friends, who has no motive other than to hear your story and address your distress.